Forty years of absolute primogeniture – 1980/2020

 The amendment came into effect on 1 January 1980, and Victoria was officially designated as Crown Princess.
 On 9 January, she was also created Duchess of Västergötland.

-Luxembourg followed in 2011, having previously followed a line of succession of male-preference among the daughters of Grand Duke William IV – a male-line male descendant of a younger daughter would have had precedence over female descendants of elder daughters.
-Grand Duke Henri decreed the absolute primogeniture in 2011 and the first to be affected by it were the children of Prince Felix.
-His eldest daughter Princess Amalia kept precedence over her younger brother Prince Liam.
-Hereditary Grand Duchess Stéphanie is currently pregnant and her child – regardless of gender – will follow their father as Grand Duke or Duchess of Luxembourg.
+Luxembourg followed in 2011, having previously followed a line of succession of male preference among the daughters of Grand Duke William IV – a male-line male descendant of a younger daughter would have had precedence over female descendants of elder daughters.
+Grand Duke Henri decreed absolute primogeniture in 2011, and the first to be affected by it were Prince Felix’s children.
+His eldest daughter, Princess Amalia, kept precedence over her younger brother, Prince Liam.
+Hereditary Grand Duchess Stéphanie is currently pregnant, and her child – regardless of gender – will follow their father as Grand Duke or Duchess of Luxembourg.

-The most recent case comes from the United Kingdom and the Commonwealth realms in 2015.
-In 2011, before the birth of Prince George of Cambridge, it was agreed to amend the male-preference system.
-The changes took effect on 26 March 2015, and when Prince Louis of Cambridge was born in 2018, he did not take precedence over his elder sister Princess Charlotte.
+The most recent case came from the United Kingdom and the Commonwealth realms in 2015.
+In 2011, before the birth of Prince George of Cambridge, it was agreed that the male preference system should be amended.
+The changes took effect on 26 March 2015, and when Prince Louis of Cambridge was born in 2018, he did not take precedence over his elder sister, Princess Charlotte.

 Outside of Europe, most monarchies completely bar women from the throne and often they don’t practice a traditional line of succession.
 Eswatini (former Swaziland – bars women), Lesotho (bars women), Morocco (bars women), Bahrain (bars women), Bhutan (MPP), Brunei (bars women), Cambodia (bars women?), Japan (bars women), Jordan (bars women), Kuwait (bars women), Malaysia (bars women), Oman (bars women), Qatar (bars women), Saudi Arabia (bars women), Thailand (sort of MPP), United Arab Emirates (bars women), and Tonga (MPP).